hirosystems/docs/docs/docs/how-to-guides/how-to-run-stacks-blockchain-api-docker.md

 ## Stacks Blockchain API

-The stacks blockchain api requires several Environment Variables to be set in order to run properly.
+The Stacks Blockchain API requires you to set several environment variables in order to run properly.
-To reduce complexity, we are going to create a `.env` file that we'll use for these environment variables.
+To reduce complexity, create a `.env` file that you will use for these environment variables.

 Create a new file: `./.env` with the following content: